Heart of LA Democratic Club Constitution and Bylaws

 Serves as Chair of the Programming Committee

-Responsible for the conduct, implementation, and execution of the Club’s endorsement process
+Responsible for the conduct, implementation, and execution of the Club’s candidate endorsement process

-Serves as liaison to elected officials and the campaigns of candidates for office for endorsement purposes
+Serves as liaison to the campaigns of candidates for office

 Responsible for the conduct, implementation, and execution of the Club’s political organizing activities (e.g. canvassing, phone banking, other activities on behalf of candidates for office and legislative initiatives supported by the Club)